REMaQE: Reverse Engineering Math Equations from Executables: Introduction

-The paper is organized as follows: Section~\ref{sec:motivation} offers a motivating example for employing REMaQE, Section~\ref{sec:related_work} reviews related work, Section~\ref{sec:symbolic_exec} provides a background on symbolic execution, Section~\ref{sec:implementation} details REMaQE's implementation, Section~\ref{sec:evaluation} explains the dataset generation methodology and presents the results, Section~\ref{sec:svm} showcases a case study on reverse engineering a Support Vector Machine (SVM) classifier using REMaQE, and Section~\ref{sec:conclusion} concludes and explores future work.
+The paper is organized as follows: \secref{motivation} offers a motivating example of the Linux ``tmon'' controller bug found by REMaQE, \secref{related_work} reviews related work, \secref{implementation} details REMaQE's implementation, \secref{evaluation} explains the evaluation procedure and dataset generation methodology, \secref{results} reports results, \secref{ardupilot} and \secref{openplc} showcase two case studies on reverse engineering the ArduPilot~\cite{ArduPilot} auto-pilot C++ firmware and an OpenPLC~\cite{OpenPLC} PID controller using REMaQE, and \secref{conclusion} concludes and explores future work.